-In meetings with agency and program leaders, the Colorado Lab is supporting creative thinking about evaluation strategies that meet short- and long-term agency needs as well as how to fund and execute those evaluations.
-A sampling of efforts we are partnering on includes:
+In meetings with agency and program leaders, the Colorado Lab supported creative thinking about evaluation strategies that met short- and long-term agency needs as well as how to fund and execute those evaluations.
+A sampling of efforts we partnered on includes:

 - Colorado Department of Health Care Policy and Finance- Developing a Theory of Change for ARPA investments and aligning reporting for grant programs to that conceptual framework.

 - Colorado Workforce Development Council – Consulting on the development of an RFP for the Workforce Innovation Act Evaluation.

 - Colorado Department of Human Services – Designing a study that leverages cross-system data to inform strategies to identify and address disproportionality, equity, diversity, and inclusion in child welfare.

 - Colorado Department of Higher Education – Developing an evaluation framework for the Colorado Opportunity Scholarship Initiative (COSI), a program that has grown from $6 million to $90 million in just eight years.
 COSI addresses the Colorado Paradox—the high proportion of adults with college degrees being due to credentialed people moving to Colorado rather than reflecting an educated homegrown workforce.

 The evaluation and evidence-building activities for ARPA investments aligned with the decision-making goals of the Governor’s Office and state agencies, as well as cross-agency collaboration.
 Emphasis was placed on:

 - Building capacity within state government to sustain evaluation or performance management tracking beyond the ARPA investments; and